 as allegedly prophesied by Jesus?

 The answer may be it was thought the only reason for any followers to go back to the tomb (and witness the corpse's disappearance) would be "to anoint Jesus' body" (Mk16:1b).
 But how to explain a long delay between the burial and the next visit?

-According to GMark (16:1), by way of a Sabbath day with its following night (a dangerous time to go outside), occurring right after the burial.
+According to GMark (16:1), by way of a Sabbath day with its following night, occurring right after the burial.

 Remark: the Sabbath and following night might also have been selected because of the improbability Joseph of Arimathea or/and the disciples moved Jesus' body to a new burial place during that time period.